davidmytton/alpine-linux-headless-raspberrypi/README.md

 5. Use the `n` command to create a second primary partition in position 2.
    Accept the default start placement and allow it to use the remainder of the disk.
 Use the `t` command to set the type to `Linux`.
-6. Use the `a` command to toggle the partition as bootable.
+6. Use the `a` command to toggle the first partition as bootable.
 7. Enter `w` to write the changes to the SD card.
 8. Assuming you now have two partitions called `/dev/mmcblk1p1` and `/dev/mmcblk1p2` (check with `fdisk -l`), create the filesystem: